 The origin and purpose of this strange ability remains unknown; however, some theories suggest that it serves as a method for dispersing spores across great distances so they can colonize new areas.
 Regardless of its purpose, one thing is certain: stepping on these mushrooms can be quite startling!

-What are brown mushrooms?
+What are brown fungi?

 Cremini are the most common edible brown fungi.
 They are common since you can find them in grocery stores and can be cultivated.
 Wild brown fungi include honey mushrooms, king boletes, fairy rings, and brown field mushrooms.